You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 How will police, fire or medical emergency calls be handled?

-Name, address and phone number will be required for some call types to allow for departmental follow-up.
-311 will not require contact information unless the department responsible for the service request has indicated a need for it.
-Personal information is collected by 311 Call Operators under section 10(1) of the Municipal Act and will be used for the purpose of processing your call at the centre.
+Personal information is collected by 311 under section 10(1) of the Municipal Act and will be used for the purpose of processing your call at the contact centre.
 All personal information is protected under the

 Municipal Freedom of Information and Protection of Privacy Act